CBIIT/HiTIPS/README.md

 ## 📥 Installation

+**HiTIPS has been installed and tested on Linux (Ubuntu), Windows (10 and above), and Mac using Intel processors.
+However, HiTIPS is currently not operational on Macs with Apple Chips (M1, M2, M3) even when using Rosetta.**

 For detailed installation instructions, visit our [installation guide](https://hitips.readthedocs.io/en/latest/installation.html).

 ### Installing HiTIPS Using Conda and Pip

+**This method has been tested on Linux (Ubuntu), Windows (10 and above), and Mac using Intel processors.
+However, this method is currently not working on Macs with Apple Chips (M1, M2, M3) even when using Rosetta.**

 1. **Create a Conda Environment**::